nvanlaerebeke/mitto/src/Readme.md

 ToDo's before v1:

-- MessagingException error code stuff should be sent to the client

 - Fix rabbitmq + write tests for it

-- Go over the public interface and make as much as possible private/internal This is to make it easier for the user - only leave assemblies available that are needed to create new plugins and those that are needed to interact with Mitto - Also see if a few additional classes can't be made to make interaction easier, example Mitto.Client.Get() instead of Mitto.IConnection.ConnectionFactory().CreateClient();

-- Proxy support for web based connections

 - Add logging
   - Add bandwidth limiting & monitoring to WebSocketSharp